maaolawuyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that switches the current user to the user betty
+script that print effective username of current user